iteratorx/iteratorx/README.md

 As we always need to process data in parallel, we support many parallels engines: Threads(ThreadPool), Flink and RxJava.

+All parallels engines are support both JSONObject and other parametized type.

 ### 2.1.
 Threads: using ThreadPool to process data in parallel

 Fixed-size thread pool are used to process data in multi-threads, the default thread size is the 3 times of available processors.